CLARIAH/wp6-missieven/docs/reproduce.md

 The version is specified in `lib.py`.

-When Text-Fabric uses the files in the `tf` directory, it will do a one-time precomputation step, which generates a `.tf` directory within the `tf` directory.
+When Text-Fabric uses the files in the `tf` directory, it will do a one-time pre-computation step, which generates a `.tf` directory within the `tf` directory.

-We can trigger the precomputation in advance by doing
+We can trigger the pre-computation in advance by doing

 ```
 python3 tfFromTrim.py loadonly